 1. HEAVY/3D MATERIAL – C&D waste, metals, glass, etc.

 2. LIGHT MATERIAL – Plastic polythene, wrappers, papers, etc.

 4. MANURE (Good Earth)

-Here’s the waste segregation process, in brief, the old MSW is first added to the feeder hopper of the Waste Segregation Plant by JCB backhoe loader or excavator.
+Here’s the waste segregation process, in brief, the old MSW is first added to the feeder hopper of the Zero Waste Segregation by JCB backhoe loader or excavator.
 This waste then goes to the primary segregator i.e Ballistic Separator through conveyor belts.
-Ballistic separator segregates the waste into three fractions i.e one fraction being the Heavy/3d material, the second fraction being the light material while the remaining third fraction goes to the Trommel via conveyor belts.
+The ballistic separator segregates the waste into three fractions i.e one fraction being the Heavy/3d material, the second fraction being the light material while the remaining third fraction goes to the Trommel via conveyor belts.
 The trommel then segregates the remaining MSW into two fractions i.e Inert material and the soil (good earth manure).